It was only a few days ago that the Japanese government’s Financial Services Agency published its oddly-titled “Annual Report on Ageing Society”.

 Eventually, it’s a reality people are going to face.
 And most countries – like the US, Japan and most of Europe – willfully and dangerously chose to ignore it.

-So here are the news: the younger you are, the more likely you’ll spend your entire career paying into a pension system that won’t be there when it’s your turn to collect.
+So here is the news: the younger you are, the more likely you’ll spend your entire career paying into a pension system that won’t be there when it’s your turn to collect.

 That makes it even more important to save.